 Modern slavery is at the extreme end of a continuum of exploitation and often involves the gradual undermining of a person’s freedom, through coercion, threats, and deception.
 It occurs in every country in the world including Australia.
 The International Labour Organisation estimates there are more than 40 million people in modern slavery conditions worldwide, with up to 15,000 people estimated to be living in conditions of modern slavery in Australia.

 As a higher education institution dedicated to the education and empowerment of future generations, addressing modern slavery goes to the moral heart of what we stand for as an institution.

 Our vision at the University of Sydney is for each and every one of us to play a part, whether it’s through our world-leading research, our education offerings, or by striving for an ethical supply chain in our operations, we are committed to protecting human rights and contributing to the global effort to eradicate modern slavery.
 Together we are well placed to have a collective and positive impact.

-Watch a message below from Professor Stephen Garton AM, Principal Advisor to the Vice-Chancellor outlining what the University is doing to address modern slavery.
+Watch a message below from Professor Stephen Garton AM, Principal Advisor to the Vice-Chancellor, outlining what the University is doing to address modern slavery.

 Young people, including students, are at a heightened risk of experiencing modern slavery both in Australia and overseas.